einsteinliu/templates/README.md

 # Templates

-Some code templates may be used in the future.
+This depository stores some code templates and technique study samples which may be used in the future.

 ## DataBinding